nwj-ament/documentation-translation/wiki/nl/Portal:Tumbleweed/Portal:Tumbleweed-Topics.md

 }}

 {{Point here|[[Image:Icon-warning.png|48px|link=]]|
-'''Third Party Drivers'''
+'''Drivers van derde partijen'''

-Due to the fast pace of kernel upgrades on Tumbleweed, 3rd party kernel driver modules may not be fast enough to catch up with the latest kernel version.
+Doordat de kernel upgrades van Tumbleweed snel op elkaar volgen kan het gebeurden dat bepaalde driver modules Due to the fast pace of kernel upgrades on Tumbleweed, 3rd party kernel driver modules may not be fast enough to catch up with the latest kernel version.
 In the unlikely case that your kernel driver module does not work on Tumbleweed, please consider using openSUSE Leap instead.

 '''NVidia'''’s proprietary driver generally works very well with Tumbleweed.